...

 • What support could help alleviate my stress?

 • I always felt like everything was on my shoulders and my responsibility alone to deal with.
-But burnout is common and you may have more support than you think, both in and outside of work.
+You, too?
+But you may have more support than you think, both in and outside of work.

-• What practices of rest are most restorative for me personally?
+• Which practices of rest are most restorative for me personally?

 • Self-help articles can fall flat here because generic suggestions don’t take your uniqueness into account.
 You might hate yoga classes and hot tea.
 So instead of Googling “how to rest,” consider what actually relaxes YOU.